senbox-org/esa-snappy/README.md

 ------------

 The first step is to properly install `jpy` as described in the [jpy documentation](http://jpy.readthedocs.org/en/latest/install.html).
 (Be sure use `jpy` version 0.7.3 or higher.)
 After successful installation of `jpy`, make sure that you have run VISAT at least once so that all modules are unpacked.
-Afterwards, you will be able to install `snappy` as follows:
+Afterwards, you will be able to install `esa_snappy` as follows:

 On Darwin / Linux type: